allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 In the last lines of codes above we deal with quite a similar case.
 We use XPath/jQuery to find span with class name &ldquo;name&rdquo; and text which contains substring &ldquo;Tablety&rdquo;.
 We can do it in the same way as a moment ago, but we use `contains` method instead.
-The main difference is that if we don&rsquo;t use &ldquo;contains&rdquo;, the whole text has to be exactly equal to matched one.
+The main difference is that if we don&rsquo;t use &ldquo;contains&rdquo;, the whole text has to be exactly equal to the matched one.
 If we use `contains`, the text just has to contain a given substring.
 You can find more information about XPath methods for Strings [here](http://www.w3schools.com/xpath/xpath_functions.asp#string)